Verizon 5G Home Internet is the more affordable option with some of the fastest 5G speeds, but Optimum offers a huge range of cable speeds.

 Verizon 5G Home Internet plans and prices

-Optimum Internet offers cable internet plans from 300 to 1,000Mbps for $40 to $60 monthly for the first 12 to 24 months of service.
+Optimum Internet offers cable internet plans from 300 to 940Mbps for $40 to $70 monthly for the first 12 to 24 months of service.
 Optimum also offers fiber internet plans from 300 to 8,000Mbps for $40 to $280 monthly.
 This is a great deal to start, but plan for the provider to raise your bill annually in $15 increments.
 All Optimum plans include equipment and unlimited data.
 Don't miss any Optimum internet promos that could sweeten the deals.
+And definitely don't miss out on its most affordable options with Optimum's low-income internet packages starting at $14.99 per month.

-Verizon 5G Home Internet offers fixed wireless internet plans from 300Mbps to 1,000Mbps for $50 to $70 monthly, with maximum speeds varying depending on the area.
+Verizon 5G Home Internet offers fixed wireless internet plans from 300Mbps to 1,000Mbps for $50 to $75 monthly, with maximum speeds varying depending on the area.
 All plans are eligible for a $15 monthly discount if you bundle with a Verizon mobile line, plus other amazing Verizon internet deals and add-ons.
-Plans are all-inclusive, so you don’t have to pay extra for a router, self-installation, or additional fees.
+Plans are all-inclusive, so you don’t have to worry about hidden costs for things like a router, self-installation, or other additional fees.
+And for qualifying households, Verizon's Forward program offers discounts worth up to $30 per month.

 Optimum vs. Verizon 5G Home Internet: Fees for modem and installation